Iterative Motion Editing with Natural Language: Discussion and Limitations

-Purvi Goel is supported by a Stanford Interdisciplinary Graduate Fellowship.
+\begin{acks} Purvi Goel is supported by a Stanford Interdisciplinary Graduate Fellowship.
 Kuan-Chieh Wang was supported by Stanford Wu-Tsai Human Performance Alliances while at Stanford University.
-We thank Sarah Jobalia for creating Figure 1 and Vishnu Sarukkai for helpful discussions.
+We thank the anonymous reviewers for constructive feedback; Vishnu Sarukkai, Sarah Jobalia, Sofia Di Toro Wyetzner for proofreading; Haotian Zhang, David Durst, and James Hong for helpful discussions.
+Our codebase was built with invaluable help from James Burgess. \end{acks}

 {

 }